 This brief is designed to describe the technical and operational control features of DSBCnet.
 This introduction describes the overall control and governance infrastructure within which our Internet applications are developed and managed.
 Later sections of the document outline the main features of our security infrastructure.

-The establishment, monitoring and periodic review of policies and procedures is a cornerstone of DSBC’s approach to the control of operating risks.
+The establishment, monitoring and periodic review of policies and procedures is a cornerstone of DSBC Financial Europe’s approach to the control of operating risks.
 We have a comprehensive set of IT standards covering material areas of Internet application development, launch, support and maintenance, architecture and the management of IT installations.
 In particular, security standards and principles are laid down in the Group’s IT Security Policy and Standards.
 These standards, for which, the Group Chief Operating Officer has overall executive responsibility, are consistent with best industry practices and relevant regulatory requirements in the markets in which we operate.

 Responsibility on a day-to-day basis for this policy and, in particular, for ensuring it continues to provide a suitable framework for the management of security risks, rests with the Group Head of IT Security.